First Jewish–Roman War: Judaea under the Romans

 In the following decades, Jewish–Roman relations in Judaea faced repeated crises.
 With the onset of direct Roman rule, the census of Quirinius, instituted by the governor of Syria, triggered an uprising led by Judas of Galilee.
 Judas led the "fourth philosophy", a movement that recognized God as the only king and rejected foreign rule.
 During the governorship of Pontius Pilate, incidents such as the introduction of Roman military standards (emblems of the army) into Jerusalem, the diversion of Temple funds for an aqueduct, and a soldier's indecent exposure near the Temple provoked unrest and bloodshed.
 Conflicts escalated during pilgrim festivals, as the influx of worshippers often fueled nationalistic sentiments.

 Under Emperor Caligula's reign (37–41 CE), imperial policy in Judaea briefly broke with earlier, more tolerant practice: his efforts to impose the imperial cult provoked crises and helped fuel anti-Jewish sentiment, leading to violent outbreaks in Alexandria, Egypt, in 38 CE.
 Tensions further escalated following a dispute at Yavneh (Jamnia), where the Jewish community dismantled a pagan altar.
 In response, Caligula ordered a statue of himself to be placed in the Temple, provoking widespread outrage.
 His death averted open conflict, but the episode further deepened Jewish resentment toward Roman rule.

 In 41 CE, with the support of Emperor Claudius, Herod Agrippa became the client king of Judaea, unifying the territories once ruled by his grandfather, Herod.
 This briefly restored Jewish self-governance, but after Agrippa's death in 44, Judaea reverted to direct Roman rule, expanding to include Judea, Samaria, Idumaea, Galilee, and Perea.
 His son, Agrippa II, ruled Chalcis and oversaw the Temple, including appointing and removing High Priests.

 Judaea was initially stable under restored Roman rule but soon fell into disorder.
 Around 48, the Romans crucified Jacob and Simon, sons of Judas of Galilee.
 Clashes erupted between Jews and Samaritans, and by the early 50s, the Sicarii (a group of Jewish radicals) began exploiting pilgrim festivals in Jerusalem for assassinations and intimidation.
 They also targeted rural landowners, destroying property to deter cooperation with Rome.
 Religious fanaticism grew, inspiring figures like Theudas, who claimed he would miraculously part the Jordan River but was executed by governor Fadus, and "The Egyptian", whose followers were dispersed by Antonius Felix.

 In 64, Gessius Florus became governor, securing the position through his wife, who was a friend of Poppaea Sabina, the wife of Emperor Nero.
 His ties to the imperial family gave him considerable freedom in governance.
-The Roman historian Tacitus described him as unfit for office, while Josephus—a Jewish commander who became a historian after his capture by the Romans—portrayed him as a ruthless official who plundered the region and imposed harsh punishments.
+The Roman historian Tacitus described him as unfit for office, and Josephus—a Jewish commander who became a historian after his capture by the Romans—portrayed him as a ruthless official who plundered the region and imposed harsh punishments.
 The worsening situation under Florus led many to flee the region.